Somewhere out there our shadows embrace and create light.

 Words of wisdom to be heeded by Romantics everywhere.

-There is nothing so sad as an unfulfilled dream–save for the slaying of one at the time of its unfortunate fulfillment.
+There is nothing so sad as an unfulfilled dream–save for the slaying of a dream at the time of its fulfillment.